bento-platform/katsu/docs/modules/introduction.rst

 **Data ingest**

-Currently only the data that follow Phenopackets schema can be ingested.
+Ingest workflows are implemented for different types of data within the service.
 Ingest endpoint is :code:`/private/ingest`.

+- Phenopackets data ingest: the data must follow Phenopackets schema in order to be ingested.

-Example of POST request body:
+Example of Phenopackets POST request body:

 .. code-block::